Types of brain injuries

 While mild brain injuries may not require extensive medical treatment, no brain injury is truly minor.
 Take these symptoms seriously and see a doctor right away—this is the best option not only for your health, but also for your legal rights.
 Remember that some brain injury symptoms may not even appear for some time after the accident, so it’s still important to get checked out by a medical professional even if you feel fine.

 Any brain injury can have long-term consequences, physically, emotionally, and financially.
 The long-term costs of treatment and impairment from a brain injury can easily add up to hundreds of thousands or even millions of dollars over a lifetime.
 You deserve to be compensated for your pain and suffering.
 That’s why it’s so important to speak with an experienced head injury attorney right away.

 Contact a Walnut Creek brain injury lawyer

 Make sure that the party responsible for your accident is held accountable for all injuries and damage that result, including catastrophic injuries such as TBI.
-Call Clancy & Diaz, LLP right away to discuss your case during a free case evaluation at our Walnut Creek or Antioch office.
+Call Clancy & Diaz, LLP right away to discuss your case during a free case evaluation at our Walnut Creek, Antioch, Pittsburg, or Benicia office.